001Sagar/Guruji_ToDo_List/README.md

 ### To Start -
+1. You have to install all the package by "npm install" command
-You have to run the command "nodemon index.js"
+2. You have to run the command "nodemon index.js".

 Then You can check all the API's on postman